sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

   - Update or add new environment variables
   - And more!

-Please ensure to commit the changes to your `release` branch.
+Please make sure to commit any changes to your `release` branch.

 For detailed instructions on how to configure the instance using an override file, please refer to the [configuration docs](configuration.md).